Find free Maryland marriage records to learn more about an individual or explore your family history through genealogical research.

 Individuals can tap into state and county agency records to explore current and historical marriage information.
 Under the state’s Public Information Act, certified and non-certified copies of marriage records are accessible to interested parties.

-Discover how to search free marriage records through various Maryland agencies by checking out this streamlined resource.
+Discover how to search free marriage records through various Maryland agencies by checking out the guidance and databases offered throughout this streamlined resource.

 Public Availability of Marriage Records & Certificates in Maryland